nitekeeper/laravel-settler-lite/readme.md

 ### Create Vagrant Box of Your Choice

 If you are using VirtualBox as your choice of VM, replace `vmware-iso.vm` with `virtualbox-iso.vm` in the packer command below.
 If you want to customize the packer command, follow the normal [Packer](https://www.packer.io/) practice.
+Since the original Laravel Settler utilizes Chef/Bento source code as its base, I recommand you to check its repo as well: https://github.com/chef/bento

-Open your PowerShell as administrator and type the following:
+Open your PowerShell as `administrator` and type the following:
 ```PowerShell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 git clone https://github.com/nitekeeper/laravel-settler-lite